create-go-app/fiber-go-template/README.md

 ## ⚡️ Quick start

-1. Create a new project:
+1. Create a new project with Fiber:

 ```bash
 cgapp create